 Common Name(s): Ajagandha, Amangura, Amukkirag, Asgand, Ashvagandha, Asundha, Asvagandha, Aswaganda, Indian ginseng, Kanaje Hindi, Kuthmithi, Samm al ferakh, Winter cherry, Withania

 Medically reviewed by Drugs.com.
 Last updated on Dec 13, 2021.

 Ashwagandha has been used as an adaptogen, diuretic, and sedative and is available in the United States as a dietary supplement.
-Trials supporting its clinical use are limited; however, many in vitro and animal experiments suggest effects on the immune and CNS systems, as well as in the pathogenesis of cancer and inflammatory conditions.
+Trials supporting its clinical use are limited; however, many in vitro and animal experiments suggest effects on the immune, endocrine, and CNS systems, as well as in the pathogenesis of cancer and inflammatory conditions.
 Limited data suggest benefit for anxiety and sleep quality.

 Dosing information is limited.
-W. somnifera root powder has generally been used at dosages of 450 mg to 2 g in combination with other preparations.
+W. somnifera root powder has generally been used at daily dosages of 120 mg to 2 g in combination with other preparations.

 Contraindications have not been identified.

 Abortifacient properties have been reported for ashwagandha.
 Avoid use.

 None well documented.